About the scholarship

 - Tell us about your highest education level/scholastic achievement.
 We encourage you to include any accomplishments to help the selection committee gain an understanding of your drive, ambition, and/or commitment efforts for flight training.
 These can also include personal achievements outside of school.

 - We will ask you to attach a copy of your final report/grade points and any other relevant information about your scholastic record.
 This should be official documentation provided by your high school and/or post-secondary institution.

-- Please provide a personal summary (minimum 500 words) of any personal attributes and aspirations which make you a competent pilot, an assist to aviation and a worthy recipient of the COPA Neil J. Armstrong Ab-Initio Scholarship.
+- Please provide a personal summary (minimum 500 words) of any personal attributes and aspirations which make you a competent pilot, an asset to aviation and a worthy recipient of the COPA Neil J. Armstrong Ab-Initio Scholarship.